-Meta suppressed 1,050+ posts about Palestine in one month.
+Meta suppressed 1,050+ posts about Palestine in late 2023.
 YouTube erased 700 videos of human rights violations overnight.
 Thousands of Syria war-crimes videos auto-deleted since 2017.
 The Wayback Machine is being blocked.

 Traditional institutions were designed when evidence was scarce, records durable, manipulation expensive.
 Now deletion is free, AI synthesis is instant, and change is exponential.

-Information that is rare — not in common circulation.
-High-impact — dramatically changes valuation or risk assessment.
-Non-obvious in real-time — hidden in noise, contradictions, or deleted sources.
+Information that is rare.
+High-impact, dramatically changes valuation or risk assessment.
+Non-obvious in real-time, hidden in noise, contradictions, or deleted sources.
 The first actor to find it captures outsized returns; everyone who finds it later gets commoditized information.

 CEO's undisclosed conflict of interest that emerges only when you cross-reference deleted LinkedIn profiles with shell company registrations across jurisdictions.